Christopher Payne (photographer): Awards

-Payne has been awarded grants from the Graham Foundation, the New York State Council on the Arts, and the New York Foundation for the Arts.
+Representations and showings

 He is represented by the Benrubi Gallery and works with the commercial photography agency Esto, founded by Ezra Stoller.
-His work has been exhibited across the US and Europe, in institutions such as the Wellcome Collection in London, the New York Transit Museum in New York, and the Kennedy Museum of Art in Ohio.
+His work has been exhibited across the US and Europe, in institutions such as the Wellcome Collection in London, the New York Transit Museum and the Cooper Hewitt, Smithsonian Design Museum in New York, and the Kennedy Museum of Art in Ohio.